solrevdev/solrevdev.github.io/_posts/2020-01-31-event-viewer-logs-with-net-core-workers-as-windows-services.md

 Once I saw that all was well I was able to dial back the logging to the Event Viewer by making a change to appsettings.json, In the `EventLog` section I changed the levels back up to `Warning` level.

-This means that anything important will indeed get logged to the Windows Event Viewer.
+This means that anything important will indeed get logged to the Windows Event Viewer but most `Information` level noise will not.

 Success 🎉